jamesmstone/Uno-Zwei-Tros-Quatter/about/index.md

 ![Verbier ski resort](/img/skifield.png)

 Finally, I agree with [Pico Iyer](http://picoiyerjourneys.com/index.php/2000/03/why-we-travel/) when he warns against being a typical *tourist*, we will instead be *travellers* because as he puts it, *"The complaints of the tourists is what excites a traveller"*.
-However, the distinction between a traveler and a tourist is harder to define.
+However, the distinction between a traveller and a tourist is harder to define.
 To me the distinction is drawn based on how *"smart"* they travel.
 Are they culturally aware?
-Do they have an appreciation of the history of the place?
+Do they have an appreciation for the different layers of the place?